swarm-game/swarm/ROADMAP.md

 - Make commands return useful things
     - View should return boolean?
+[
+- Add 'def' form, similar to let but without 'in' part, for top-level definitions
+- Mechanism for importing definitions from another file
+- Lib dir with standard code to load
 - Special seed robots to make harvested things regrow
+- Make world not writeable
+]
 - Add colors
     - New type of colors and color constants
     - Command to let a robot change its color